 Item D: Prohibition on removal and sale of medicine and medical equipment outside of the wilaya.
-Date on document: 11 Rabi'al-Thani 1437 AH (January 21, 2016 CE).
 The document was provided to the author in March 2016 by a pharmacist who fled Mosul and reached the Azaz area in north Aleppo countryside on the border with Turkey.